| Getting it All Worked Out |

 in me to meet or exceed their expectations with this project.

-and then again on 6/20/10 to discuss this second major project
+again on 6/20/10 to discuss this second major project they were

-they were now ready for, so we swiftly worked out the details of this project
+now ready for, so we swiftly worked out the details of this

-on site with a personal visit to their lovely garden space again.
-I
+project on site with a personal visit to their lovely garden

-provide them with a serious quote to do this.
+provide them with a firm quote to do this work.

 Given the